 Probability can be represented on a continuum from impossible to certain, each term qualifying the degree of probability: impossible, unlikely, equally likely, very likely and certain.

-Skill: To Make Predictions and Informed Decisions
+Skill: Making Predictions and Informed Decisions

 In the Data strand, the inquiry process is the preferred problem-solving approach.
 This approach fosters critical probabilistic thinking by encouraging students to formulate conclusions from data collected in probability experiments and to question their intuition about the probability of the outcomes.
 Such an approach helps to avoid the development of some of the misconceptions about probability that are too often found in both students and adults.